pirut/onedrive-project-dashboard/README.md

 ## Webhook (optional)

-You can run a local webhook that accepts file uploads and saves them to the correct SharePoint folder using Microsoft Graph.
+You can run a webhook that accepts file uploads and saves them to the correct SharePoint folder using Microsoft Graph.

 1. Add to `.env`: